 If you’re planning to buy a few items or souvenirs, or a non la (cone hat) ready for your basket boat trip in Hoi An, try to source them at the same stall.
 The more you buy, the better deal you will be able to negotiate.
 Don’t be afraid to ask for discounts if you’re purchasing more than one item.
 9 times out of 10, the vendors will jump at the chance of a sale.

 Hanoi Night Market can get super crowded and busy.
 Be mindful of your personal property.
 Thieves and pickpockets operate in the area and can take the opportunity to brush past you whilst dipping their hands into your handbag.
 Keep your handbag close and make sure it is fastened at all times.

 Avoid driving there yourself

 The night market and the surrounding area are particularly busy during the weekend.
 Furthermore, police and security guards patrol the area.
-No vehicles are allowed to drive through the night market or around Hoan Kiem Lake on the weekends, including Friday.
+No vehicles are allowed to drive through the night market or around Hoan Kiem Lake on the weekends, including Fridays.
 Whilst you can park your bike at the entrance, it’s better to take a taxi or walk there to eliminate the risk of your bike “going missing”.

 Like these tips?
 Make sure to check out these 31 essential Vietnam travel tips!